What’s a liquid bipropellant rocket?

 What’s a hybrid rocket?

 A hybrid rocket uses a propulsion system that is comprised of two different states of matter.
 The most common configuration is a solid fuel lining the combustion chamber into which a liquid or gaseous oxidizer is injected and ignited.
 For our rocket, we use solid paraffin wax and liquid nitrous oxide.

 Can I join halfway?

-What if I’m not familiar with any of the skills listed for a team or I’m not an engineer, but I’m interested in being on SARP?
+What if I’m not familar with the skills listed for a team or I’m not an engineer, but I’m interested in being on sarp?

 what is IREC?

 IREC stands for the Intercollegiate Rocket Engineering Competition which takes place in New Mexico at Spaceport America, during which more than 600 university students participate in the competition, representing over 50 schools from 6 different continents It is hosted by the Experimental Sounding Rocket Association(ESRA).
 More about IREC: http://www.soundingrocket.org/what-is-irec.html

 IREC is open to the public to visit student group presentations and check out their rockets in-person.
 More about the competition: http://www.soundingrocket.org/sa-cup-home.html